acteng/update-your-capital-schemes/README.md

 ## Configure the app

-Find the secure note in the password manager called `Schemes Secrets (Local)` and copy the contents to `.env`.
+Find the secure note in the password manager called `Schemes Secrets (Localhost)` and copy the contents to `.env`.

 The application can also be configured with the following environment variables: